yasinkaymaz/HieRFIT/README.md

 treeTable <- read.delim("pbmc3k_taxa.txt", header = F)
 ```

-This tree file is a custom organization of cell types in the reference dataset.
-A tab separated file with columns storing the subnode of each ancestor type (if exist) as below:
+This tree file stores the a custom organization of cell types in the reference dataset.
+In this tab separated file, each row leads to a cell type in the reference optionally put together under an ancestor type as below.
+For this example, we create two broader cell type classes, "T cells" which will be the parent of "CD4 T cells" and "CD8 T cells" and secondly "Monocytes" as the parent of "CD14+ Monocytes" and "FCGR3A+ Monocytes".

 <img src="data/extra/treeFile_raw.png" width="40%">